Hadal zone: Notable missions

 The first manned exploration to reach Challenger Deep, the deepest known part of the ocean located in the Mariana Trench, was accomplished in 1960 by Jacques Piccard and Don Walsh.
 They reached a maximum depth of 10911 m in the bathyscaphe Trieste.

 James Cameron also reached the bottom of Mariana Trench in March 2012 using the Deepsea Challenger.
 The descent of the Deepsea Challenger reached a depth of 10908 m, slightly less than the deepest dive record set by Piccard and Walsh.
 Cameron holds the record for the deepest solo dive.

-In June 2012, the Chinese manned submersible Jiaolong was able to reach 7020 m deep in the Mariana Trench, making it the deepest diving manned research submersible.
+In June 2012, the Chinese manned submersible Jiaolong was able to reach 7020 m deep in the Mariana Trench, making it the deepest diving manned research submersible to that date.
 This range surpasses that of the previous record holder, the Japanese-made Shinkai, whose maximum depth is 6500 m.

 Few unmanned submersibles are capable of descending to maximum hadal depths.
 The deepest diving unmanned submersibles have included the Kaikō (lost at sea in 2003), the ABISMO, the Nereus (lost at sea in 2014), and the Haidou-1.